cca/libraries_wagtail/docs/readme.md

   - If you changed the db username or password, edit their base64-encoded values.
 It looks roughly like `kubectl get secret cloudsql-db-credentials -o yaml > secret.yaml; echo 'NEW PASSWORD' | base64 | pbcopy; vim secret.yaml; kubectl apply -f secret.yaml`.
 Env var secrets like these require a pod restart to take effect.
   - The cloudsql-instance-credentials secret should not need changes, it contains JSON credentials for a service account used during CD but the SA should have access to all Cloud SQL instances in the GCloud project
 - When we push a new tagged commit that triggers the GitLab pipelines, it will build the new Docker image with the updated postgres client and recreate the pods giving us any new secrets
+- For future use of docs/sync.fish with the new db instance, give the db's service account permission to export to the db dumps storage bucket
+  - GCP > Staging or Prod project > SQL > New instance > Copy **Service Account** username off of Overview page
+  - GCP > Storage > DB dumps bucket > **Permissions** > **Grant Access** > Add the SA as a new principle with only the Storage Object Creator role

 ## Miscellaneous Extras